Alien: Romulus: Development

 After the acquisition of 21st Century Fox by The Walt Disney Company, 20th Century Fox confirmed at the 2019 CinemaCon that future Alien films were in development.
 In March 2022, it was reported that Fede Álvarez would write and direct a seventh Alien film after pitching his own story, said to be "unconnected" to the previous films in the franchise, with the project set to be released on Hulu. Álvarez later clarified that the film was not a standalone story.
 The film was said to take place between the events of Alien (1979) and Aliens (1986), with some technical crew members returning from the latter film.

 Álvarez stuck as close as possible to the established canon of the film series and used the fan wiki Xenopedia as a reference point while writing the story.
 The film features connections and references to all of the six prior Alien films—Alien, Aliens, Alien 3 (1992), Alien Resurrection (1997), Prometheus (2012), and Alien: Covenant (2017)—in some capacity, as well as the novel Alien: The Cold Forge (2018) by Alex White.
 In particular, the film ties directly to Alien and Prometheus, with Weyland-Yutani recovering the xenomorph that attacked Ellen Ripley in Alien from the USCSS Nostromo, an android named Rook who physically resembles Ash from the first film, and the "black goo" from Prometheus that gives birth to a human–xenomorph hybrid resembling an Engineer from Prometheus and the creature from the ending of Resurrection, and to The Cold Forge in Rook seeking to harvest the Plagiarus Praepotens (Z-01) from that novel to develop human immortality.
 Rook appears via an animatronic with the likeness of the late Ian Holm, who previously portrayed Ash. Álvarez confirmed the connections to Prometheus and stated that the hybrid's resemblance to the Engineers was intentional; this was done to bridge the gap between the prequels and the original films.
 The film also draws inspiration from the video game Alien: Isolation (2014).
 This involved integrating the emergency phone registration points from the game into the film's set design.
 These phones, which functioned as save points in the game, served as easter eggs that would foreshadow impending danger for the audience.
-The pregnancy of character Kay was inspired by Dina from The Last of Us Part II (2020) due to Álvarez playing the game while writing the film.
+The pregnancy of character Kay was inspired by Dina from The Last of Us Part II (2020), who would later be portrayed by the same actress, due to Álvarez playing the game while writing the film.
 The story centers on three pairs of siblings, whether blood relatives or found family.